Yeah, just checking, see what's come in here when I was going to yeah, okay, let's see.

 She's a big feminist.

-And she decided that she couldn't win.
+And she decided that she couldn't win, which she had been told by her focus group research she couldn't win.

-She'd been told by her focus group research she couldn't win, and she announced that she was pulling out and broke down in tears and ran to the arms of her husband.
+And she announced that she was pulling out and broke down in tears and ran to the arms of her husband.

-And up till then nobody knew she had one.
+And up till then, nobody knew she had one.

-Folks, feminists wrote stories about how she betrayed them by crying over the simple fact that she was not going to run for president.
+And I remember there were stories, folks, feminists wrote stories about how she betrayed them by crying over the simple fact that she was not going to run for president.

-And then the insult she ran to the arms of her husband.
+And then the insult, she ran to the arms of her husband.

 That was 1984.

-I hadn't I hadn't started the EIB network yet.
+I hadn't started the EIB network yet.

 And no, it might have been 95 because the budget battle.